luigi-budd/SRB2-edit/README.md

 # About SRB2-edit

-SRB2-edit is a source mode of Sonic Robo Blast 2 aimed to add more development and modding tools, and general gameplay and QOL improvements, without getting in the way of netplay and performance.
+SRB2-edit is a source mod of Sonic Robo Blast 2 aimed at adding more development/modding tools, and general gameplay and QOL improvements, without getting in the way of netplay and performance.

 ## Compiling